 Do it all.
 Or do nothing at all.

-Adventure seekers need not search far and wide to find thrills and wonderment.
-In fact, adventure often finds you at Shenandoah.
 A simple stroll can reveal secrets of the mountains and infuse the senses with nature’s bounty.
 You can hear a serenade of wildlife chirping and humming.
 A breath of fresh mountain air will send you hints of wild-growing floral varietals.

 Deeper exploration awaits hikers of all levels along numerous trails.
 Discover on foot, horseback or via climbing rope up a mountain.
 Sightsee by day.
 Stargaze at night.
 Or simply make time stand still as you contemplate the shapes of clouds, give names to the trees and watch the deer, rabbits and other Shenandoah residents go about their business.